npolshakova/KubeconDemos/README.md

 And then check you get a response with something like: `ping 10.244.0.7`.

-Add rule so we don't drop packets coming from the pi:
+Add a rule so we don't drop packets coming from the pi:
 ```bash
 sudo iptables -t filter -A FORWARD -d "$SERVICE_POD_CIDR" -j ACCEPT
 ```

 #### Pi -> Cluster

-1. Add routing rule to allow the pi to access the Pods and Service IPs running in the kind cluster:
+1. Add a routing rule to allow the pi to access the Pods and Service IPs running in the kind cluster:

 ```bash
 sudo ip route add $SERVICE_POD_CIDR via $CLUSTER_ADDRESS